The 3D Euler equations with inflow, outflow and vorticity boundary conditions: Vorticity on inflow, and the operator

-Now let $\uu$ be any element of $\uInputSpaceN$.
-We seek to define a function $\H$ on $[0, T] \times \Gamma_+$ as a modification of the expression for $\W[\uu, p]$, in such a way that when the data has regularity $N$, at least the following three properties hold: \begin{enumerate}
+Now let $\uu$ be any element of $\uInputSpaceN$, not necessarily a solution of \Our.
+We seek to define a function $\H$ in $C^{N, \al}([0, T] \times \Gamma_+)$ as a modification of the expression for $\W[\uu, p]$ in such a way that when the data has regularity $N$, at least the following two properties hold: \begin{itemize}[itemsep=0.2em] \item[(P1)] $\H$ at time zero can be defined in terms of $\uu_0$, $\f$, and $\UU$ only.